 -with Lei Chen (Melbourne), Muhan Hu (Strathclyde), and Xiaoke Ye (Liverpool)

-Summary: Firms generate lower revenue in counties they have a larger ideological distance with, driven by both weaker consumer demand and a reduced likelihood of entering that market.
+Summary: Firms generate lower revenue in counties with which they have a larger ideological distance, driven by both weaker consumer demand and a reduced likelihood of entering that market.

 Recognitions: